rosofo/lambda/README.md

 [live](https://notinventedthere.github.io/lambda/)

-A lambda calculus interpreter written in typescript with a basic web interface.
+A lambda calculus interpreter written in typescript with a web interface.

 Uses the parsimmon parser combinator library.